Revised February, 2019

 Section IV.
 In the event of the death, resignation, or permanent relocation from the City of Lowell of any of the officers named in Article IV, Section I, their places shall be declared vacant and be filled at the next regular meeting of the City Committee by a majority of those present and voting.
 A statement of such changes shall be sent immediately, by the Secretary of the Committee, to the Secretary of the Commonwealth, to the Secretary of the Democratic State Committee, and to the Clerk of the City of Lowell.

-ARTICLE V—POWERS OF OFFICERS
+ARTICLE V—DUTIES OF OFFICERS

 Section I. The Chairperson shall be the chief executive officer of the Committee and shall preside at all meetings.
 He/she shall appoint all members of standing and special committees, except as otherwise voted by the Committee and provided for in these Bylaws.
 He/she shall be an ex officio member and shall designate the active chairperson of all such committees.